jrollin/ai-rules-helper/README.md

 yarn build
 ```

+This will:
+1. Generate a content manifest file listing all Markdown files in the `public/content` directory
+2. Create an optimized production build

 The build artifacts will be stored in the `build/` directory, ready for deployment to any static hosting service.

+## Content Management

+### Development Mode

+In development mode, the application dynamically scans the `public/content` directory to find all Markdown files.
+This allows you to add, remove, or modify content files without restarting the development server.

+### Production Mode

+In production mode, the application uses a pregenerated content manifest file (`content-manifest.json`) that is created during the build process.
+This optimizes performance by avoiding directory scanning at runtime.

+### Adding Content

+To add new content:

+1. Create Markdown files with appropriate frontmatter (see Markdown Format section)
+2. Place them in the `public/content` directory or subdirectories
+3. In development mode, they will be automatically detected
+4. For production, rebuild the application to update the content manifest

 ## License